Disability assistance

 Whether you are an independent flyer, travelling with your family or a in group, we would still recommend that you book the appropriate level of assistance below in case your flight departs or arrives away from the terminal building.

-• Full level service to and from the aircraft.
+• Assistance to and from the aircraft

 Please note: During the flight our cabin crew are unable to assist you onto the on-board aisle chair.
 If you do not possess enough upper body strength to move between your seat and the chair, then you will need to travel with a safety assistant.
 This on-board wheelchair service will not be offered by third party airlines who are operating flights on behalf of British Airways.
 You can find out which airline is operating your flight via Manage My Booking.
 If this affects you, you can move your flight free of charge to an alternative British Airways-operated service, subject to availability.